 They filmed the honeymoon scenes at Casa em Paraty, a luxury vacation home in Rio de Janeiro, Brazil.

-The house was designed by Thiago Bernardes of the architecture firm Bernardes + Jacobsen.
-It was featured in the January 2011 issue of Architectural Digest.
-Here’s a shot of the front of the house that appeared in the magazine:
+The house was designed by Thiago Bernardes of the architecture firm Bernardes + Jacobsen, and it was featured in the January 2011 issue of Architectural Digest.

 AD describes it as “a rustic beach house built for the Fernandes family on the Brazilian fjord of Saco do Mamanguá.
 The area is so remote that the family can only reach its house by boat or helicopter.”